mahmoodlab/PORPOISE/docs/README.md

 #### 4. Training-Validation Splits
 For evaluating the algorithm's performance, we randomly partitioned each dataset using 5-fold cross-validation.
 Splits for each cancer type are found in the [splits/5foldcv](https://github.com/Richarizardd/PORPOISE/tree/master/splits/5foldcv) folder, which each contain **splits_{k}.csv** for k = 1 to 5.
 In each **splits_{k}.csv**, the first column corresponds to the TCGA Case IDs used for training, and the second column corresponds to the TCGA Case IDs used for validation.
 Alternatively, one could define their own splits, however, the files would need to be defined in this format.
-The dataset loader for using these train-val splits are defined in the (**get_split_from_df**)[https://github.com/Richarizardd/PORPOISE/blob/5200386244d0059eeed6f35101e874416ed15dac/datasets/dataset_survival.py#L244] function in the (**Generic_WSI_Survival_Dataset**)[Generic_WSI_Survival_Dataset] class (inherited from the PyTorch Dataset class).
+The dataset loader for using these train-val splits are defined in the [**get_split_from_df**](https://github.com/mahmoodlab/PORPOISE/blob/6ff1259d020661f6635d0ce21af898a16f94364c/datasets/dataset_survival.py#L244) function in the [**Generic_WSI_Survival_Dataset**](class Generic_WSI_Survival_Dataset(Dataset):) class (inherited from the PyTorch Dataset class).

 #### 5. Running Experiments
 To run experiments using the SNN, AMIL, and MMF networks defined in this repository, experiments can be run using the following generic command-line:
 ```shell
 CUDA_VISIBLE_DEVICES=<DEVICE ID> python main.py --which_splits <SPLIT FOLDER PATH> --split_dir <SPLITS FOR CANCER TYPE> --mode <WHICH MODALITY> --model_type <WHICH MODEL>
 ```
-Commands for all experiments / models can be found in the (Commands.md)[https://github.com/Richarizardd/PORPOISE/blob/master/docs/Commands.md] file.
+Commands for all experiments / models can be found in the [Commands.md](https://github.com/mahmoodlab/PORPOISE/blob/master/docs/Commands.md) file.

 To run experiments on custom datasets, one would need to modify the **args.task** argument in **main.py** that catches all the 14 cancer type datasets in our study.
 Included below is an example of how survival analysis for Head and Heck Squamous Cell Carcinoma (TCGA-HNSC) is executed. **csv_path** is the path to the CSV file containing clinical and molecular profile information. **data_dir** is the patch to the folder of .pt features for your WSIs.